SonarSource/sonarqube-quality-gate-action/README.md

 ### Environment variables

-- `SONAR_TOKEN` – **Required** this is the token used to authenticate access to SonarQube Server.
+- `SONAR_TOKEN` – **Required** this is the token used to authenticate access to SonarQube.
 You can read more about security tokens [here](https://docs.sonarqube.org/latest/user-guide/user-token/).
 You can set the `SONAR_TOKEN` environment variable in the "Secrets" settings page of your repository, or you can add them at the level of your GitHub organization (recommended).

-- `SONAR_HOST_URL` – **Optional** this tells the scanner where SonarQube Server is hosted, otherwise it will get the one from the scan report.
+- `SONAR_HOST_URL` – **Optional** this tells the scanner where SonarQube is hosted, otherwise it will get the one from the scan report.
 You can set the `SONAR_HOST_URL` environment variable in the "Secrets" settings page of your repository, or you can add them at the level of your GitHub organization (recommended).

-- `SONAR_ROOT_CERT` – Holds an additional root certificate (in PEM format) that is used to validate the SonarQube Server certificate.
+- `SONAR_ROOT_CERT` – Holds an additional root certificate (in PEM format) that is used to validate the SonarQube certificate.
 You can set the `SONAR_ROOT_CERT` environment variable in the "Secrets" settings page of your repository, or you can add them at the level of your GitHub organization (recommended).

 ## Quality Gate check run